Prestige: What Hunger Makes of Smoke

 The Power in the Belief

-Still, many of us chase it, driven by the desire to be taken seriously.
+Still, many of us chase it, driven by the desire for esteem.
 That pursuit is deeply emotional.
 After all, prestige is about recognition, validation, and the fear of invisibility.
 So, at its core, it remains a kind of shared performance.

 And when prestige fades—when the central belief collapses—it vanishes quickly.
 That’s the flip side of its allure: it’s as fragile as the illusion it came from.
 Think of cancel culture, or the wave of toppled statues of leaders who once upheld oppressive systems of power.